 npx skills add NinjaPear/ninjapear-skill -a opencode

-Most lead generation content is still explaining funnels to people who need systems.
+Most lead generation articles still explain funnels to people who need systems.

 - Who is already buying in the category?